-Progress Update Initiative Status IP: In Progress NS: Not Started C: Complete WI: With Issue Milestones/Deliverables Achieved Become a fully-accessible transit service by replacing high floor buses with low floor, fully-accessible buses IP Federal Public Transit Infrastructure Fund (PTIF) approval for the replacement of the last coaches was received in December 2016.
-The buses have been ordered and are expected to be in service Q1 2018.
-This will make our fleet 100% accessible.
+Progress Update Initiative Status IP: In Progress NS: Not Started C: Complete WI: With Issue Milestones/Deliverables Achieved Become a fully-accessible transit service by replacing high floor buses with low floor, fully-accessible buses С Federal Public Transit Infrastructure Fund (PTIF) approval for the replacement of the last coaches was received in December 2016.
+The buses have been received and are now in service making our fleet 100% accessible.
 Review the current fare structure to develop an affordable, consistent and convenient fare system based on community input and industry best practices С A transit fare strategy was developed and presented to Council in October 2016.
-This strategy was used in developing the 2017 conventional transit fare budget that was implemented in February 2017. made if y best practices С The 2018 Operating Budget was developed with a strategy to align the Mobility Bus fares with the conventional fares.
-This was approved by Council with implementation scheduled for July 2018.
-This will complete the implementation of the fare strategy developed from the 2015 Transit Fare Strategy Final Report in making all fares affordable, consistent and convenient.
+This strategy was used in developing the 2017 conventional transit fare budget that was implemented in February 2017. С The 2018 Operating Budget was developed with a strategy to align the Mobility Bus fares with the conventional fares.
+This was approved by Council as was implemented as of July 1 st , 2018.
+This completes the implementation of the fare strategy developed from the 2015 Transit Fare Strategy Final Report in making all fares affordable, consistent and convenient.
 Perform annual service reviews to evaluate opportunities for service improvements and IP Transit conducts annual and three year service plans reviews on an ongoing basis. expansion in new areas IP In 2018/2019 Transit will also be conducting a Transit Master Plan review that will review all transit services to identify any options for alternative delivery models that would provide a more cost effective and efficient service.
+A draft report of the TMP is planned for September 2018 with a final report in December 2018.
 Work in partnership with the Planning and Development Services department to promote transit orientated С Transit has provided input to Planning and Development Services (PDS) as part of the Municipal Development Plan update. development (TOD) by locating higher density developments adjacent to identified transit routes to improve accessibility and efficiency at the initial stages of development planning IP Transit is part of the project team for the Bremner Area Concept Plan.
 A number of recommendations for transit orientated development (TOD) are being considered to ensure accessible and efficient transit service in the new development areas.

-An order has been placed for the last three double-decker buses required for replacing the coaches using the Federal Public Transit Infrastructure Funding (PTIF) Phase I. The buses are scheduled to be delivered, and in service, in early 2018 at which time our fleet will be 100% accessible.
+The last three double-decker buses required for replacing the coaches using the Federal Public Transit Infrastructure Funding (PTIF) Phase I have been received and are in service.
+This completes the transition from the coaches to the double decker buses and makes our fleet 100% accessible.
 This same funding was also used for renovations in late 2017 at the Ordze Transit Center (OTC) to allow double-decker buses to access this location.

-Transit received approval in the 2018 Operating Budget to align the Mobility Bus fares with the conventional fares in July 2018.
+Transit received approval in the 2018 Operating Budget to align the Mobility Bus fares with the conventional fares as of July 1st, 2018.
 This will see Mobility Bus clients receiving about a 56% decrease in average fares.
-Due to the reduced fares, and annual growth of 5-8%, Mobility Bus will see trip request double over the next three years.
-Transit is working on mitigating measures to provide this increased demand in the most cost effective and efficient manner possible.
+Due to the reduced fares, and annual growth of 5 - 8%, Mobility Bus will see trip request double over the next three years.
+Transit is finalizing the procurement of new scheduling software, is bringing forth a Capital Budget request in the 2019 - 2022 Capital Budget to permanently increase the Mobility Bus fleet from 10 to 13 and will be issuing a RFP for a taxi contract to provide up to 10% of trips by an accessible taxi as an overall plan to mitigate the expected increase in trip requests in the most cost effective and efficient manner possible.